-Any walking experience can be done on your own, though some of the longer treks can be better in a group where you can share the experience, such as the Inca Trail.
-Here we will put with you a walking group with no more than 18 people and most times the group is between 4 and 12.
-For other more diverse destinations, like Torres Del Paine in Chile or the Lake District in Argentina day walks are the best way to see the area as it allows you to access different parts of the Andes each day.
+Any walking experience can be done on your own, although some of the longer treks can be better in a group where you share the experience, such as the Inca Trail.
+Here you would be with a walking group of no more than 18 people and most of the time the group is between 4 and 12.
+For other more diverse destinations, like Torres Del Paine in Chile or the Lake District in Argentina we recommend day walks as the best way to see the area as it allows you to access different parts of the Andes each day.

-Guided walks can always be stitched into any itinerary, as a short walk, or a more serious trek over a number of days.
-In all cases, a brilliant guide will enhance your experience and help you understand the wildlife and geology and help you notice the smaller details which make the difference.
+Guided walks can always be stitched into any of our itineraries.
+This could be a short walk or something longer over a couple of days for those more serious trekkers.
+All of our guides are exceptional – their knowledge will enhance your walking holiday helping you to understand the wildlife, geology and the smaller details which make all the difference.

 It is not just the food and wine that should attract you to Argentina but also its endless possibilities for walking.
 The Andean Mountain range runs the border with Chile offering some real off the beaten track walking, whether it is through the high wind swept peaks of the south, the central foothills with their clear blue lakes or the deep dry canyons to the north.
 It is a land to discover.